jhancock532/web-power-consumption/README.md

 ```bash
 script -q output.txt bash -c "sudo powermetrics --samplers cpu_power --show-process-gpu -i 100 | perl -ne 'print if /Power:/'"
 ```

-This output can then be parsed with a script into a more usable format.
-Consider asking your favourite LLM to generate this script for you (an example is provided in the `scripts` directory).

-## Improvements

-- Test against an identical video file uploaded to Vimeo and YouTube for consistency.
-- Create a test webpage for a video streaming service that advocates itself as highly optimised, to see how much of an improvement it offers to standard video embeds.